ZLT-CO/ZLT-Co-App/README.md

-Modern desktop experience for ZLT Co. built with Electron and packaged using Install Forge
+Modern desktop experience for ZLT Co. built with Electron and packaged using Install Forge.
-.

 #Features
 Modern desktop interface